 'Safeguarding and promoting the welfare of children is everyone's responsibility.
+'Children' includes everyone under the age of 18.
 Everyone who comes into contact with children and their families has a role to play.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child'.
-'Keeping Children Safe in Education' (DfE, September 2021)
+'Keeping Children Safe in Education' (DfE, September 2024)

-'School and college staff are particularly important as they are in a position to identify concerns early, provide help for children and prevent concerns from escalating'.
-'Keeping Children Safe in Education' (DfE, September 2021)
+'School and college staff are particularly important as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating'.
+'Keeping Children Safe in Education' (DfE, September 2024)